Anandpur Sahib: Landmarks

 Elements convening definitions of the city Anandpur Sahib are:

 Heterogeneous societies and discrete buildings as economic and administrative, social, institutional, political, neighborhoods and associated personnel, compacted and overlapped packing of residential and nonresidential structures, monumental core of unique buildings (for example, Keshgarh Sahib Gurudwara, bus stand structure), Five Forts of city and Khalsa Heritage Museum, special characteristic features “City profile” of Anandpur Sahib that shows maximum building height at the centre of the city and less height as one moves away from the city centre, central focus the enshrined centre, whose access was restricted and where Gurudwaras predominated.

 Gurdwaras

 Anandpur Sahib is in Punjab state of India, close to the Himachal Pradesh border.
 It is about 31 km north of Ropar (Rupnagar) and 29 km south of Nangal.
+The gurdwaras of Anandpur are classified as historical since they are connected to the Sikh gurus or other aspects related to the history of Sikhism.
+The architecture of the Sikh shrines of Anandpur have commonalities in their themes but also have unique quirks and aspects to their design that do set them apart from each-other.
 Anandpur has been significant to the Sikh history.
 These historical locations now feature the following Gurdwaras: